unpoller/unpoller/CODE_OF_CONDUCT.md

 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others’ private information, such as a physical or email address, without their explicit permission
-- Spam or other deceptive practices that take advantage of the TODO community
+- Spam or other deceptive practices that take advantage of the unpoller community
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities